Principle 1: Plan Ahead and Prepare

 • Identify and record the goals (expectations) of your trip.

-• Identify the skill and ability of trip participants.
+• Identify the skill and abilities of trip participants.

 • Gain knowledge of the area you plan to visit from land managers, maps, and literature.